Chronic Obstructive Pulmonary Disease (COPD) Treatment at NYM

 Chronic Obstructive Pulmonary Disease (COPD) is not a single disease, but rather an umbrella term to describe many lung disorders.
 The characteristic these diseases share is blockage to the airway.
 The common symptom is shortness of breath.

-Chronic bronchitis - which can be the first step toward COPD - often results from ordinary chest infections like cold and flu.
-With proper care, chronic bronchitis will not lead to COPD.
+Chronic bronchitis, which can be the first step toward COPD, often results from ordinary chest infections like cold and flu.
 Emphysema, often called the chief culprit in COPD, compromises the lung's ability to function.
 Chronic asthma is the third constituent of COPD.

-Pulmonologists (doctors who specializes in lung diseases) at the Institute for Asthma and Lung Diseases can prescribe various treatments, depending on the severity of COPD.
+Pulmonologists (doctors who specialize in lung diseases) at the Institute for Asthma and Lung Diseases at NYM can prescribe various treatments, depending on the severity of COPD.
 Among the alternatives are bronchodilators, which open the airways, supplemental oxygen, and antibiotics.
 Patients are encouraged to exercise and to avoid smoke and other lung irritants.

 For more information, please call 718.780.5835.